 Mr Yanukovych declared on Thursday in a statement that he remains Ukraine's legitimate president.

-Men carrying rifles patrol at Simferopol airport The escalating conflict has sent Ukraine's finances plummeting, prompting Western leaders to prepare an emergency financial package.
+The escalating conflict has sent Ukraine's finances plummeting, prompting Western leaders to prepare an emergency financial package.
 The International Monetary Fund has said it is “ ready to respond” to Ukraine's bid for financial assistance.